DimuthuMadushan/Ballerina-graphQL-Library-Design/README.md

 ## Resolvers

 Resolvers are functions that include the logic for fetching data.
-Every field of schema should be backed by a resolver function and that function name should be matched the schema's field name in a non-case-sensitive way.
+In here resolver functions are defined inside a **ResolverFunctions** type object.
+Also every field of schema should be backed by a resolver function and that function name should be matched the schema's field name in a non-case-sensitive way.

 Sample resolvers: